 Digital marketing in its true essence is the process of using the internet or other digital forms of communication to reach out to potential customers.
 But digital marketing is a broad terminology that encapsulates anything from websites, blogs, and ad campaigns to social media, emails, and more!
 Digital marketing makes sense for every business, across industries.
 While the most common designation is that of a digital marketer or digital marketing manager, here are a few other careers that require digital marketing skills:

 - Paid Search (PPC) Brand

 - Paid Social Media Marketing

 - Marketing Automation

 Wondering how to get started in the world of digital marketing?
 Emeritus can help.
-Explore a host of courses available on our website and learn from the world’s best universities.
+In addition to helping you find the perfect digital marketing podcast for your daily commute, we also offer online courses from the world’s best universities.
 Learn and explore how digital economies emerge and flourish, as well as how digital marketing will continue to influence the use of technology, consumer trends, and purchasing decisions.
 All our courses are continuously updated, and new ones are added to accommodate and adapt to the evolving industry and learner requirements.
 Find the right digital marketing course for you today.